how to test that an Exception is raised

 GREEN: make it pass

-then I add assertRaises to the test
+I use assertRaises to take care of the Exception

 19 def test_catching_type_error_in_tests(self):